michaeldallariva/MichkaMC/README.md

 - Commercial use requires a separate paid license from the copyright holder.
 Contact: https://michkamc.org
 - Third-party libraries remain under their own licenses; see [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).
 Their notices must be preserved when redistributing.

-Because this is a non-OSI, copyleft-incompatible license, please do not submit contributions derived from GPL or other copyleft projects.
-If contributions are accepted in future, a contributor license agreement will be required so commercial dual-licensing remains possible.

 ## Author

 Michael DALLA RIVA, https://michkamc.org